 But of course we also know that the majority of our guests are valued and reliable regular guests.
 There are certain rules for cancellation, the legally binding ones can be found in the GTC of us and are displayed in the reservation policy at the online system.

-But in the end, only one thing really matters: if something changes, please let us know immediately.
+But in the end, only one thing really matters: if there are any changes to your reservation, whether it's the time, group size, or even a cancellation, please let us know immediately.

 When you make a reservation with us by credit card, the following always happens whether online or on the phone: